 2. Children will be added to families if they are born to or adopted by a family member or a Court awards custody to an adult family member listed on the lease.

-3. Generally, CCHA will approve the addition of an adult family or household member only when that individual pass screening and does not overcrowd the family in the unit they currently occupy.
+3. Generally, HACC will approve the addition of an adult family or household member only when that individual pass screening and does not overcrowd the family in the unit they currently occupy.

 4. Residents who permit unauthorized individuals to occupy their units are subject to lease termination and eviction.